 Beyond its use as a means of exchange, MANA also serves as a governance token.
 Holders of LAND or MANA can weigh in on the project's direction via Decentraland's DAO.

 In early 2020, Decentraland completed one of its initial goals – to hand control of the project over to its community.
 It did so by formalizing a DAO and handing it power over the essential smart contracts controlling LAND, wearables, the marketplace, and more.
 If these were ever to change, it would be because the community voted for it, not because a single developer decided it was a good idea.

 As part of this transition, Decentraland's founders took a step back.
 While Araoz and Jardi had co-authored the whitepaper, neither had continued full-time with the project.
 Instead, it had been mostly led by Ari Meilich and Esteban Ordano.
 Starting in April 2020, both moved into advisory roles.
 Around the same time, Meilich seems to have begun working on crypto MMPORG, Big Time.
 The pair's withdrawal, whether perceived or real, made metaverse investor Andrew Steinwold wary:

 [W]henever the founders leave a project, I get bearish because you need visionaries to bring something to life until it hits mainstream…We are still in the extremely early days of the metaverse, so the founders need to be deeply ingrained.

 To fill the void, Decentraland turned to Agustin Ferreira.
-Not only had he been a part of Voltaire House, but he had contributed to the project in its early days.
+Not only had he been friends with much of the early Voltaire House crew, but he had contributed to the project in its early days.
 He now leads the foundation alongside COO Justin Edwards and CTO Agustin Mendez.
 Like Ferreira, Mendez shared a long history with Decentraland, working on the project full-time between 2018 and 2019.